codeclimate/codeclimate-rubocop/config/contents/style/colon_method_definition.md

-This cop checks for class methods that are defined using the `::` operator instead of the `.` operator.
+Checks for class methods that are defined using the `::` operator instead of the `.` operator.

 ### Example: